ku-plrg-classroom/docs/scala.md

 * The `test` function takes two expressions whose types are equal to each other and checks if they are equal.
 * The `testExc` function takes an expression and a string.
-It checks if the expression throws a `PLError` exception whose message contains the given string.
+It checks if the expression throws a `PLError` exception whose message starts with the given string.

 For example, you can write the following test cases for the `f` function in